j0z/SwanBot/docs/events.md

 assumed to be from the server and require no response, just handling by the client.

-    event:type:data - Sends an event of 'type'.
+    event:type:value - Sends an event of 'type' to all connected clients authenticated as the user who created the event.'value' can be anything.

-		'data' can be any value.
+If the `client.py` moudle is being used, a helper function is available.

+    client.fire_event(type,value)